microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationassignmentgradetype.md

 Represents how an assignment will be graded.

 This is used within the **assignments.grading** property.
 This superclass can't be used directly in the assignment property.
-It exists to allow for multiple different ways to grade assignments.
+It exists to allow for multiple different ways to grade assignments, it is a base class for [educationAssignmentPointsGradeType](educationassignmentpointsgradetype.md).

 ## Properties